-If you try to turn the car on and it’s just continuously makes a clicking noise then it’s time to look at your starter.
+If you try to turn the car on and it just continuously makes a clicking noise then it’s time to look at your starter.

 A starter’s job is to take power from the battery and to set the engine in motion by moving the pistons/crankshaft etc. If the starter isn’t working correctly then it won’t move the engine enough for it to get going on its own.

-The method commonly used to determine if the starter is the problem is to connect the positive terminal from the battery (use a cable if you have too) to the post on the starter that attaches to the solenoids.
-What you’re looking for is the starter to spin when attached – if it doesn’t than you know your problem.
+The method commonly used to determine if the starter is the problem is to connect the positive terminal from the battery (use a cable if you have to) to the post on the starter that attaches to the solenoids.
+What you’re looking for is the starter to spin when attached – if it doesn’t then you know your problem.

 This is probably the worst of them all, especially if you have an interference engine.
-You would need a mechanic to diagnose this, but a good starting point is look at the records of the vehicle.
-A timing belt should be changed at around 100,000 to 140,000 km’s so make sure that’s true for your vehicle.
-For timing chains, they don’t need to be replaced regularly so in that case the problem is usually deeper.
+You would need a mechanic to diagnose this, but a good starting point is to look at the records of the vehicle.
+A timing belt should be changed at around 100,000 to 140,000 km so make sure that’s true for your vehicle.
+For timing chains, they don’t need to be replaced regularly so in that case, the problem is usually deeper.

 In this situation, when you turn the key on the engine tries to start but is unable to because of an issue with air or fuel.

 You will know that crank or cam sensor has something wrong with it when you plug in the OBDII reader and get a code for it.
-The crankshaft position sensor measuring the engine’s RPM’s and the position of the crankshaft.
-If the sensor isn’t working or there is something wrong with it’s wiring then the vehicle won’t start.
+The crankshaft position sensor measures the engine’s RPMs and the position of the crankshaft.
+If the sensor isn’t working or there is something wrong with its wiring then the vehicle won’t start.

-A camshaft sensor works very similar to a crankshaft sensor except it measures the position of the camshaft instead of the crankshaft.
+A camshaft sensor works very similarly to a crankshaft sensor except it measures the position of the camshaft instead of the crankshaft.

 If there is no fuel going to the car’s engine then it can’t start.
-This can be caused from not having enough fuel in the gas tank (always worth a check) to a faulty fuel pump, blown fuel pump fuse, plugged filter or line, bad rely, failed PCM injector driver or injector power supply rely.
-In some vehicles it can even be caused by the security system.
+This can be caused by not having enough fuel in the gas tank (always worth a check) to a faulty fuel pump, blown fuel pump fuse, plugged filter or line, bad rely on, failed PCM injector driver or injector power supply reliability.
+In some vehicles, it can even be caused by the security system.

-An engine is flooded when excess gasoline floods the spark plugs cause them to foul up and wash the oil away from the pistons rings, reducing compression.
+An engine is flooded when excess gasoline floods the spark plugs causing them to foul up and wash the oil away from the piston’s rings, reducing compression.
 This happens when you continuously crank the engine hoping it’ll start but never does.

 If your car starts but stalls immediately – then there is a chance it could be due to a bad mass air flow sensor (MAF).
 The MAF is used to measure the amount of air coming in and is relatively easy to replace (in my vehicles).

-The above is a good starting point to find out why your vehicle isn’t start – but there can a lot more reasons why and the best way to determine the root cause is through the process of elimination.
+The above is a good starting point to find out why your vehicle isn’t starting – but there can be a lot more reasons why and the best way to determine the root cause is through the process of elimination.

 We will perform the diagnosis and the repair so you don’t have to worry about towing the vehicle to a shop, which is just a huge hassle.